daniel-roy-qc/hyperqueue/README.md

 To run it, type 'node ./bin/www'

-Everything is manage from a browser.
+Everything is managed from a browser.

 1st, you must register each producer and consumer users : http://localhost:4430/newUsers?event={"userid": 123,"name": "Alicia"}